AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-composition-acts-1-intro.md

 This profile is designed to set a Composition standard for:
 * Query for an Aged Care Transfer Summary for a patient
-* Record or update an Aged Care Transfer Summary for a patient

 This profile is used by the following APIs:
 * [insert API endpoint](StructureDefinition-TBD-1.html)